 error in the following cases

-- When you restore Windows from a backup to another physical computer or to a Hyper-V, VMware, or VirtualBox virtual machine (or in bare metal recovery scenarios to other hardware);
+- When you restore Windows from a backup to another physical computer or a Hyper-V, VMware, or VirtualBox virtual machine (or in bare metal recovery scenarios to other hardware);

 - During P2V or V2V migrations;